 This is my story of seeking out a traditional cow race in West Sumatra — serious fun!

 Grip tightened, throttle open, lowered helmet cutting through black diesel.

 I was the last in the three-motorbike convoy that left the Harau Valley at high speed.
 I kept up for maybe an hour or so before the mad tentacles of Sumatran traffic separated us.
 It came in waves of maniacs wielding steering wheels.
 There was no journey-to-Pai fahrvergnügen.
 The green tranquility of a beautiful valley was forfeited, but for good cause:

-We were going to watch pacu jawi — Sumatran cow racing.
+We were going to watch pacu jawi, traditional cow racing in West Sumatra!

-Pacu jawi — “pah-choo jow-ee” as the spectacle is called in the local dialect — is seasonal.
-Venues rotate between weekends, provinces, and rural villages.
-Being in the right place on the right Saturday to catch pacu jawi just doesn’t happen.
 Somehow, it happened.
 So, when I heard about the race just a few hours away, I grabbed a map, motorbike, and stored my stuff at a guesthouse.
-I even managed to convince a couple of new friends the cause was worthwhile.
+I even managed to convince a couple of new friends from the guesthouse the cause was worthwhile.

 Cow races are held in big, flooded rice paddies on farms.
 They serve as fertile social scenes, allowing for the spread of gossip, garbage, dung, and flirtation between young people from different villages.
 There are no signs directing the way.
 It’s one of those things that the locals just inexplicably know about through a disturbance in the Force.